parfreylab/metagenome_assembly_pipeline/section_9/README.md

 ## COGs database

-An'vio provides a simple way to functionally annotate contigs by using NCBI's COGs.
+Anvi'o provides a simple way to functionally annotate contigs by using NCBI's COGs.
 The first thing you need to do is to set up the COGs database.
 This can be done by running the `anvi-setup-ncbi-cogs` command.
 Note however, if you do not have superuser privileges, or you are working on the cluster, then you will need to pass in the `--cog-data-dir` flag:

 ```bash
 anvi-setup-ncbi-cogs --cog-data-dir path/to/cogs/db